functionhaus/archivist/README.md

 be used in conjunction with the [Arcdown plaintext article parser library](https://github.com/functionhaus/arcdown).

-Archivist is inspired by the general approach of Cẩm Huỳnh's great [Nabo](https://github.com/qcam/nabo) library with some key differences.
+Archivist is inspired by the general approach of Cẩm Huỳnh's great [Nabo](https://github.com/qcam/nabo) library with some key differences:

-Archivist uses `Arcdown` format by default, allowing for more robust articles features, such as:
+* Archivist articles are formatted in `Arcdown` format by default, allowing for more robust articles and article features.

-* Archivist is an *opinionated* piece of software, meaning it makes decisions about how your content should be formatted (Markdown) and parsed (Earmark).
+* Archivist is an *opinionated* piece of software, meaning it makes decisions about how your articles should be structured (Arcdown), how your content should be formatted (Markdown).

 * Archivist allows articles to be organized into nested *topic* directories for better organization.
 Topic directories do not currently hold any semantic